-Second, we present a numerical solution in a large time interval which gives a reasonable verification of the above solution both of system (1) and its perturbation where $1 < \gamma < 3$, $w_l/u_l > w_r/u_r$.
-System (4) is called isentropic gas dynamics model.
-We take γ to be constant or coupled with μ : $\gamma = \gamma(\mu) \rightarrow 1$ as $\mu \rightarrow 0$.
+We will also present one numerical procedure that generates a solution in a large time interval and therefore gives a reasonable verification of theoretical results.
+The numerical solutions will be obtained for the system (1) and its perturbation where $1 < \gamma < 3$, $w_l/u_l > w_r/u_r$.
+Such perturbation is introduced in order to get strictly hyperbolic system.
+The perturbed system (4) is called isentropic gas dynamics model.
+We take γ to be constant or coupled with μ in such a way that $\gamma = \gamma(\mu) \rightarrow 1$ as $\mu \rightarrow 0$.
 Contrary to a viscosity approximation when a perturbed system is parabolic or mixed hyperbolic-parabolic, system (4) is hyperbolic so its Riemann problem can be solved by a combination of the usual elementary wave solutions.

-$$u_t + w_t = 0 w_t + (w^2/u + \mu u^{\gamma})x = 0,$$ (4) 1''
+$$u_t + w_t = 0$$

+$$w_t + (w^2/u + \mu u^{\gamma})x = 0,$$ (4)

-In all three cases the obtained results are mutually consistent and they are consistent with generalized solution.
-Another interpretation of such a results is that the numerical procedure used in this paper is also robust enough for weakly hyperbolic problems.
+In all three cases, the original problem and two different perturbations, the obtained results are mutually consistent and also consistent with generalized solution.
+Another interpretation of such result is that the numerical procedure used in this paper is robust enough to be applied to weakly hyperbolic problems.

 There is a large class of numerical methods dealing with conservation laws.
 Roughly speaking, one can consider methods on fixed or moving meshes.
 As discontinuities propagate in time, the solution at a spatial point can change very rapidly and therefore fixed spatial mesh requires extremely small time step.
 On the other hand there is no justification for small time steps in smooth regions.
 That is why a nonuniform mesh with reasonably large spatial step in smooth regions and small step in discontinuity regions should be more efficient for this type of problems.
 As shocks travel in time, mesh should also be able to adjust in time so that points remain concentrated near discontinuities, thus maintaining a balance between computational costs and accuracy.
-Time adaptation can be done by static regridding technique, or it can be based on dynamic refinement in which the mesh equation is explicitly derived.
+Time adaptation can be done by static re-griding technique, or it can be based on dynamic refinement in which the mesh equation is explicitly derived.
 Based on the equidistribution principle, which attempts to distribute some measure of solution error over the spatial domain, dynamic refinement naturally generates concentration of mesh points in the regions of discontinuity.
-This technique leads to the coupled problem consisting of mesh equation based on monitor function and physical PDE, see [3] or [13].
+This technique leads to the coupled problem consisting of mesh equation based on monitor function and physical PDE, see [4] or [14].

 High resolution finite volume methods are employed to solve the physical PDE.
-One of them is the wave propagation method introduced by LeVeque in [7] and implemented in the software package CLAWPACK [6].
+One of them is the wave propagation method introduced by LeVeque in [8] and implemented in the software package CLAWPACK [7].
 The method is based on Godunov's scheme and Roe's solvers with addition of high resolution terms.
-One of the implementations of this method, coupled with dynamic refinement of mesh with fixed number of spatial points is presented in [13].
+One of the implementations of this method, coupled with dynamic refinement of mesh with fixed number of spatial points is presented in [14].
 That algorithm, with the necessary adjustment to the specific problem we consider here, will serve as a base for our experiments.

 Delta shock waves can be obtained using the following procedure.
 The first step is the smoothing of initial data (2) over some finite interval where a small parameter $\varepsilon > 0$ denotes the smoothing width.
-The second step is to find a smooth weak solution depending on the given perturbation term to the Riemann problem, the so called generalized solution.
-Interpretation of the solution can be given in a framework of Colombeau generalized functions algebras, like in [9]: Solutions are considered as nets of smooth functions depending on a parameter ε with equality substituted by the distributional convergence as ε tends to zero.
+The second step is to find a smooth approximate solution depending on the given perturbation term to the Riemann problem.
+Interpretation of the solution can be given in the framework of Colombeau generalized functions algebras, like in [10] as already explained i.e solutions are considered as nets of smooth functions depending on a parameter ε with equality substituted by the distributional convergence as ε tends to zero.